aknvictor/writingskils/writing.md

 **Reference**

 <a name="paper">Victor Akinwande, Yiding Jiang, Dylan Sam, J. Zico Kolter.
 Understanding prompt engineering may not require rethinking generalization.
 ICLR 2024 </a>

+<a name="mcallester">David A McAllester.
+Pac-bayesian model averaging.
+In Proceedings of the twelfth annual conference on Computational learning theory, pp. 164–170, 1999 </a>